Siege warfare in ancient Rome: 262

+Late 267–early 268

 The invasion of the Gothic peoples of 267/268-270 during the reigns of Gallienus and Claudius the Gothic.
 In green color the Palmyrene Empire of Queen Zenobia and Vaballathus.

 A new and immense invasion by the Goths, together with the Peucini, the "latest arrivals" in the region of the present-day Azov Sea, the Heruli, and numerous other peoples took shape from the mouth of the Tyras River (near the city of the same name) and began the most astonishing invasion of this third century, which shook the coasts and hinterland of the Roman provinces of Asia Minor, Thracia, and Achaia facing the Pontus Euxinus and the Aegean Sea.
 They succeeded in laying siege to numerous imperial cities, beginning with Cyzicus, albeit unsuccessfully, but later occupying the future city of Chrysopolis (opposite Byzantium), and laying new sieges to the cities of Cassandreia and Thessalonica, and bringing devastation to the hinterland of the province of Macedonia as well.